ParaCoToUl/noarr-pipelines/docs/scheduler.md

 [scheduler]: Pipeline terminated.
 ```

 Each pipeline node has a label that is used in the log.
-You can set a label for a compute node during construction:
+We can set a label for a compute node during construction:

 ```cpp
 auto my_node = LambdaComputeNode("my_node");